alexisc64/git__commands/git_commands.md

 `git whoami`  is an additional Git command that tells you what author and committer information would (probably) be used for a commit
 ## config
-`git config --global user.name "your name"` is used to add your username, needed to commit..
+`git config --global user.name "your name"` is used to add your username, needed to commit.

 `git config --global user.email "your email"` used to add your email, needed to commit.